aperson31415/math_olympiads/README.md

 There are also some more books I have found online.

 ## Rework Notes - II
-There is a new folder called information which has info about some competitions and topics and links etc.
 I will try make some .mp4 manim animations to explain some topics as well

 ## App Notes